alibaba/EasyCV/README.md

 ## Data Hub

-EasyCV have collected dataset info for different senarios, making it easy for users to fintune or evaluate models in EasyCV modelzoo.
+EasyCV have collected dataset info for different senarios, making it easy for users to fintune or evaluate models in EasyCV model zoo.

 Please refer to [data_hub.md](docs/source/data_hub.md).